iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> A great idea this but it does not automatically start calculations when I put my phone on charge.
+I have to manually start the calculations - it's rare I think to do so.
+There should be an in-app setting to allow automatic start upon plug in.
+1 star lost because it's missing this obvious function.
+1 star lost because without this function, the app is simply a waste of memory on my phone.
+Fix this and it's 5 stars.<br> :date: __2021-01-12 18:53:46__

+> Very nice app, however, I wish it has I control when the app starts crunching numbers, for example after my battery level is up to 99% for example and it will stop if the battery drops Below 90% and so on.<br> :date: __2021-01-12 14:54:10__

 > Good concept.
 My problem is that it kicks in whenever the phone is charging, not desirable when plugged into a powerbank.
 I use my phone as cycling computer and also with maps and use a powerbank so i can have the screen on all the time.
 If dreamlabs kicks in it drains the powerbank and phone battery at an amazing rate.
 It would help if it was possible to define the time period when dreamlab is active so it is restricted to overnight charging time.<br> :date: __2021-01-09 09:22:17__